oddlittlebird/docs-1/docs/c8ql/transactions/transaction-invocation.md

 In C8, a transaction is always a server-side operation, and is executed on the server in **one go**, without any client interaction.
 All operations to be executed inside a transaction need to be known by the server when the transaction is started.
 There are no individual `BEGIN`, `COMMIT` or `ROLLBACK` transaction commands in C8.

+!!! note
+  Transaction API calls are disabled in the current release.

 ## Execute transaction

 Execution of a server-side transaction, requires following attributes: